DorkSoul/ffmepg-downloader/README.md

+> [!WARNING]
+> **Legal Disclaimer**: This software is intended for personal use only.
+Users must only download content they have the legal right to access and store (e.g., public domain content, content under free licenses, or content for which they have explicit permission).
+The developers of this software are not responsible for any misuse, copyright infringement, or violations of Terms of Service.
+Do not use this tool for commercial purposes or to distribute copyrighted material without permission.

 # NAS Video Downloader

 A self-hosted video downloader designed for UGREEN NAS (and other Docker environments) that downloads videos and streams using FFmpeg with browser-based authentication support.